 She’s pretty sure the fruit flies have a queen.

 She’s deadly accurate with that thing.
 Right now, she’s after Greg, the centipede — or the Fruit Fly Queen.
 She’s pretty sure the fruit flies have a queen.
-I’m thinking my wife needs to see somebody, preferably a professional.
-I’d even be happy if she talked to George Lucas.
+I’m thinking my wife needs to see somebody, preferably a professional—or George Lucas.
 I’m sure he’s heard it all.
 Then again, Winona might surprise him.
 A Fruit Fly Queen is an interesting twist.
 Add Greg, the extraterrestrial centipede, and I think you’ve got a movie.
 Maybe a whole series.
 Wouldn’t that be something?